narcis-dpr/Road-To-Kotlin-Functional-Programing/README.md

 ## Fundamental module :
 ### concepts of category theory and how they relate to functional programming
 ### basic concepts of functional:
-pure and impure, Nothing and Unit, Inline,
+pure and impure, Nothing and Unit, Inline, lazy and lambda,